 You will be responsible for:

-- getting all the necessary approvals before you start work, for example from Housing SA and from your local council
+- getting all the necessary approvals before you start work, for example from your local council

 - organising and paying for:

-- all costs of the alteration, including materials, connection fees, or for insurance
+- all costs of the alteration, including materials, connection fees, or insurance

 - appropriately qualified and licensed tradespeople to carry out the work, if required

-- any maintenance or ongoing inspections the alteration may need in the future
+- any maintenance or ongoing inspections the improvement may need in the future

-- removing the alteration when you move out or getting Housing SA’s approval to leave it at the property.
+- removing the improvement when you move out or getting Housing SA’s approval to leave it at the property.

 Housing SA won’t reimburse you or pay for any costs associated with the work, including paying tradespersons.

 Housing SA won't approve an application from a tenant who is:

 - excluded from the property under the terms of an interim intervention order

 - not safely be made at the property or cause health and safety issues

 - not meet necessary regulations or legal requirements like the building code

 - change the property’s design or structural integrity, such as removing an internal wall